fan0210/Correlation-coefficient-image-matching/README.md

 # Correlation-coefficient-image-matching
-A Implementation for Correlation Coefficient Image Matching
+An Implementation for Correlation Coefficient Image Matching

 Building Project